-Employees who post into any temporary vacancy in the same classification are expected to complete the term of the vacancy.
-This shall not apply in circumstances where a new temporary vacancy provides additional hours and/or eligibility for benefits.
+- (a) Employees who post into any temporary vacancy are expected to complete the term of the vacancy.
+This shall not apply in circumstances where a new temporary vacancy provides additional hours and/or eligibility for Health and Welfare benefits. - (b) Notwithstanding (a) above, an employee who posts into a temporary vacancy may apply for a subsequent temporary vacancy without completing the current temporary assignment once per calendar year.